openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 Deprecation steps
 -----------------

-1. Identify the technology to be deprecated
+1. Identify the technology to be deprecated.

 2. Communicate out to edX staff and the Open edX community in accordance with the communication section below.

 3. Create a JIRA ticket of issue type [Task] with the label [deprecation-removal].
-After creation, confirm that the ticket shows up in the Deprecation/Removal JIRA `board <https://openedx.atlassian.net/secure/RapidBoard.jspa?rapidView=452>`_
+After creation, confirm that the ticket shows up in the Deprecation/Removal JIRA
+`board <https://openedx.atlassian.net/secure/RapidBoard.jspa?rapidView=452>`_

+*Note: A custom state and workflow is being setup for this board.
+If this is not available yet, then the status can be kept as "In Progress" and appropriate status from this OEP can be updated in the description field.
+If there are any issues viewing the board or creating/editing a ticket as an Open edX community member, then contact either of the authors for assistance.*

-4. Initiate discussion as needed with the relevant edX team(s) that own the technology or other stakeholders (e.g. consumers of the technology) on intention and timeline for removal.
+4. Initiate discussion as needed with the relevant edX team(s) that own the technology or other stakeholders on intention and timeline for removal.
+The other stakeholders (e.g. consumers of the technology) are not limited to other internal edX teams but could include the Open edX Community, edX Partners, and Enterprise clients.

 5. Update the ticket with relevant information (see section above for suggested details) and anticipated timeline.
 See [Suggested-Timeline] section for